8 Common Mistakes Sales Managers Make and How to Avoid Them

 The sooner you deal with a problem, the better it is for your business as well as your sales team.

 Salespeople have to make hundreds of calls each day.
-The process of cold calling is draining – you can’t expect your sales reps to sound as passionate and interested on, say, the 80th call they make as they do on the 1st call.
+The process of cold calling is draining.
+You can’t expect your sales reps to sound as passionate and interested on the 80th call they make as they do on the 1st call.

 Sales managers who don’t rely on sales automation technology greatly limit the potential of their sales team.
 Consequently, fewer sales are made, generating lower revenue.

-Kixie’s sales engagement platform enhances the productivity and efficiency of your sales team by seamlessly incorporating top-notch CRM integrations, voicemail drop software (which allows sending of pre-recorded voicemails to prospects at the touch of a button), and more into your business.
+Kixie’s sales engagement platform enhances the productivity and efficiency of your sales team by bringing together CRM integrations, voicemail drop software, and other calling tools in one place.

 It also lets you analyze the performance of your sales reps from a bird’s eye view by providing you reports on their dials, connections, call durations, and more in the Kixie dashboard.